 Omitted from Manchester City’s pre-season tour squad in the summer of 2017, Sancho signed for Dortmund for £8million and made his debut in October that year.
 He made 12 appearances in his first season but impressed enough to be given a new contract and was named Bundesliga player of the month in October 2019.
 He finished the season with 43 appearances, 13 goals and was named in the Bundesliga team of the season.

 Then manager Sam Allardyce changed his mind in the January 2018 transfer window and allowed the winger to go out on loan but Lookman rejected a deal to Championship side Derby, insisting on a move to Germany.
 He came off the bench to score the winner on his debut, one of five goals in 11 appearances for the club, who tried to sign him permanently in the summer but were rebuffed.

 Rabbi Matondo, 18 (Schalke, 2019-present)

 After a handful of under-21 appearances for Manchester City in the Checkatrade Trophy over a couple of seasons, the Wales international moved to Schalke in a deal worth up to £11million in January 2019.
 He made two starts in nine appearances in the second half of the season.

 The teenager made 16 appearances for Arsenal in his breakthrough season and signed a long-term contract with the Gunners before joining Hoffenheim on loan last summer.
 He scored seven goals in 29 appearances, most of which were as a substitute.

 Ryan Kent, 22 (Freiburg, 2017)

-After signing a new contract with Liverpool, Kent was loaned out to Freiburg but made just six appearances, although his only start came against Bayern Munich at the Allianz Arena.
-Loan deal was cut short and he returned home to join Bristol City.
+After signing a new contract with Liverpool, Kent was loaned out to Freiburg but made just six appearances, with his only start against Bayern Munich at the Allianz Arena.
+The loan deal was cut short and he returned home to join Bristol City.
 Had a successful loan spell at Rangers last season.